It’s been a long time since I talked about where the whole writing thing is.

 I believe that there’s more to be told in doing a thing yourself than watching it done.
 Simply having the technical details right doesn’t create nearly as immersive an experience as knowing how it feels and what’s going through the mind of the person doing it, and writing about that.
-To this end, I spent many years studying the stuff that you read about in my books: swordsmanship, horsemanship, stunt work, visiting castles and ruins and pacing them off, making steel in an artisanal forge.
+To this end, I spent many years learning to do the stuff that you read about in my books: swordsmanship, horsemanship, stunt work, visiting castles and ruins and pacing them off, making steel in an artisanal forge.
 Through developing a working knowledge of these things, I made friends with the real experts.
-A few years back, one of them referred me to the panel selection gurus at Norwescon, and I found myself on a whole bunch of panels over the course of the convention, speaking on swordsmanship, hand-to-hand combat, castle construction, celestial navigation — pretty much everything except writing — and having a kick-ass time.
+A few years back, one of them referred me to the panel selection gurus at Norwescon, and I ended up on a whole bunch of panels over the course of the convention, speaking on swordsmanship, hand-to-hand combat, castle construction, military strategy, theoretical weapons, celestial navigation — pretty much everything except writing — and having a kick-ass time.

 I was working on Dragon’s Trail during this time, but I didn’t tell anyone.
 I went to Norwescon the next couple of years, and took a slightly different tack with my panels, turning them more and more into Fantasy Mythbusting.
 This is when I first did my apparently now-infamous shoulder-throw, seoi-nage‘ing a guy in full armor while wearing a Brooks Brothers sportcoat, and then shooting my cuffs like James Bond.
-Norwescon is primarily geared for content creators, so we got some really good questions (especially after that), and it hit me, as these people were citing chapter and verse (“In the Tower of Joy fight, how did Ser What’s His Nuts stab that guy through his coat of plates?”), that there was a rabid and under-served readership who was sick and tired of being lied-to by authors and movies.
+Norwescon is primarily geared for content creators, so we got some really good questions (especially after that), and it hit me, as these people were citing chapter and verse (“In the Tower of Joy fight, how did Ser What’s His Nuts stab that guy through his coat of plates?”), that there was a rabid and under-served readership who was sick and tired of feeling lied-to by authors and movies.
 Readers who get pissed off when authors hand-wave details or just get stuff wrong.
-Unbeknownst to them, I was working on a book — and the beginning of a series — with decades of effort behind it, aimed directly at them.
+Unbeknownst to them, I was working on a book–and the beginning of a series–with decades of effort behind it, aimed directly at them.
 I hadn’t known that they existed until I found myself in front of rooms full of them.